 Rejuvenate in St. Kitts

 The Caribbean is home to many incredible resorts.
-However, as cash prices increase, Hyatt's fixed award chart can provide some decent value.
+However, as cash prices rise, Hyatt's fixed award chart can offer decent value.
 For example, the cheapest member rates in mid-June 2026 at the Park Hyatt St. Kitts Christophe Harbour hover around $1,400 for a two-night stay.

 Park Hyatt St. Kitts Christophe Harbour cash booking